For basic facts about Elizabeth Woodville, see her profile: Elizabeth Woodville -- includes a list of her children and other family members.

 Grey was killed at St. Albans in 1461, fighting for the Lancastrian side in the Wars of the Roses.
 Elizabeth petitioned Lord Hastings, Edward's uncle, in a controversy over land with her mother-in-law.
 She arranged a marriage between one of her sons and one of Hasting's daughters.

-Her extensive and, by all accounts, ambitious family were favored heavily after Edward took the throne.
+Her extensive and, by all accounts, ambitious family was favored heavily after Edward took the throne.
 Her eldest son from her first marriage, Thomas Grey, was created Marquis Dorset in 1475.

 Elizabeth promoted the fortunes and advancement of her relatives, even at the cost of her popularity with the nobles.
-In one of the most scandalous incidents, Elizabeth may have been behind the marriage of her brother, 20 years old, to a wealthy widow of the Neville family, 80 years old.
-But the "grasping" reputation was enhanced -- or created -- by first Warwick in 1469 and later Richard III, who had their own reasons for wanting Elizabeth's and her family's reputation to be diminished.
+In one of the most scandalous incidents, Elizabeth may have been behind the marriage of her brother, 19 years old, to the widowed Katherine Neville, the wealthy Duchess of Norfolk, 80 years old.
+But the "grasping" reputation was enhanced -- or created -- first by Warwick in 1469 and later Richard III, who each had his own reasons for wanting Elizabeth's and her family's reputation to be diminished.
 Among her other activities, Elizabeth continued her predecessor's support of Queen's College.

 When Edward IV died suddenly on April 9, 1483, Elizabeth's fortunes changed suddenly.
-Her husband's brother, Richard of Gloucester, was appointed Lord Protector, since Edward's eldest son was a minor.
-Richard moved quickly to seize power, claiming -- with support of his mother, Cecily Neville -- that the children of Elizabeth and Edward were illegitimate, because Edward had been previously formally betrothed to someone else.
+Her husband's brother, Richard of Gloucester, was appointed Lord Protector, since Edward's eldest son, Edward V, was a minor.
+Richard moved quickly to seize power, claiming -- apparently with support of his mother, Cecily Neville -- that the children of Elizabeth and Edward were illegitimate, because Edward had been previously formally betrothed to someone else.

 Richard took the throne as Richard III, imprisoning Edward V (never crowned) and then his younger brother, Richard.
 Elizabeth took sanctuary.
 Richard III then demanded that Elizabeth also turn over custody of her daughters, and she complied.
 Richard attempted to marry first his son, then himself, to Edward and Elizabeth's oldest daughter, known as Elizabeth of York, hoping to make his claim to the throne more solid.

 Elizabeth's sons by John Grey joined in the battle to overthrow Richard.
-Richard Grey was beheaded by Richard's forces; Thomas joined Henry Tudor's forces.
+One son, Richard Grey, was beheaded by king Richard's forces; Thomas joined Henry Tudor's forces.

-The fate of the two sons of Elizabeth and Edward, the "Princes in the Tower," is not certain.
+The fate of the two sons of Elizabeth Woodville and Edward IV, the "Princes in the Tower," is not certain.
 That Richard imprisoned them in the Tower is known.
 That Elizabeth worked to arrange the marriage of her daughter to Henry Tudor may mean that she knew, or at least suspected, that the princes were already dead.
 Richard III is generally believed to have been responsible for removing the possible claimants to the throne, but some theorize that Henry VII was responsible.
+Some have even suggested Elizabeth Woodville was complicit.

 Henry VII re-proclaimed the legitimacy of the marriage of Elizabeth Woodville and Edward IV.
 Elizabeth was the godmother of the first child of Henry VII and her daughter Elizabeth, Arthur.